 A Residency Agreement for a Residence receiving funding through MassDevelopment pursuant to M.G.L. c.
 23A, which otherwise meets the requirements of 651 CMR 12.08(2), may be executed for an initial period not to exceed 13 months.

-A Resident may voluntarily agree to vacate his or her Unit in accordance with his or her Residency Agreement.
+A Resident may voluntarily agree to vacate their Unit in accordance with their Residency Agreement.
 A Resident may not be evicted from the Resident's Unit following termination of the Residency Agreement except in accordance with the provisions of landlord/tenant law as set forth in M.G.L. c.
 186 and c.
 239.

 Disclosure of Rights and Services.
 The disclosure statement shall include, at a minimum, the following: